 More about our educational programs

-The Oral History Center is offering a virtual version of our one-week advanced institute on the methodology, theory, and practice of oral history.
+The Oral History Center is offering a virtual version of our one-week Advanced Institute on the methodology, theory, and practice of oral history.
 This will take place Aug.
-7-11, 2023.
-The Advanced Institute will be held online.
+5-9, 2024.

-The cost of the Advanced Institute has been adjusted to reflect the online nature of this year’s program.
+The cost of the Advanced Institute has been adjusted to reflect the online nature of the program.
 Tuition is $600.
-See below for more details.

 The institute is designed for graduate students, postdoctoral fellows, university faculty, independent scholars, and museum and community-based historians who are engaged in oral history work.
 The goal of the institute is to strengthen the ability of its participants to conduct research-focused interviews and to consider special characteristics of interviews as historical evidence in a rigorous academic environment.